 by Daniel Lambert

-Business and enterprise architects are often asked to prioritize initiatives and projects.
-To complete this task, they need their organization’s strategies, goals, tactics and objectives.
+Business architects and enterprise architects are often asked to prioritize initiatives and projects.
+To complete this task, they need their organization’s strategies, goals, tactics, and objectives.
 Too often, these can be very difficult to gather either because architects have never been aware that they existed or sometimes because they simply and plainly don’t exist.
 To extrapolate these strategies and objectives, there are numerous business models that are being used for business design.
-In this whitepaper, we’ll examine briefly seven common business design methodologies and examine how each one of them can relate to business architecture and enterprise architecture.
-As shown in the Figure below, the Balanced Scorecards, Value Chain, Hoshin Kanri, Business Model Canvas, the Business Motivation Model are very useful to describe and understand an organization at the corporate and business levels.
-The Business Model Canvas, and the Business Motivation Model as well as the Design Thinking, Customer Journey Maps and simple SWOT Analysis can be very useful at the product and marketing level.
+In this section, we’ll examine briefly eight common business design methodologies and examine how each one of them can relate to business architecture and enterprise architecture.
+As shown in the Figure below, the Balanced Scorecards, Value Chain, Hoshin Kanri, Business Model Canvas, and the Business Motivation Model are very useful to describe and understand an organization at the corporate and business levels.
+The Business Model Canvas, and the Business Motivation Model as well as the Design Thinking, Customer Journey Map and simple SWOT Analysis can be very useful at the product and marketing level.
 As for the Design Thinking framework, the Customer Journey Map approach and SWOT Analysis, they are ordinarily used at the initiative or project level.

 1. Balanced Scorecards

 The Balanced Scorecard is a strategy performance management tool popularized in the 1990s with a semi-standard structured report, that can be used by managers to keep track of the execution of activities of their organization within their control and to monitor the consequences arising from these actions.
 These actions can either be financial, customer-oriented, geared toward internal business processes or about learning and growth as described in Figure 1 below.